Bilke12/NFT-web3_app/README.md

+https://nft-web3-qgtwhudbb-bilke12.vercel.app/nft/matej-apes - LIVE REAL NFT MINTING WEB PAGE

+This is real NFT minting webpage that uses metaMask to mint real nfts from sanity database, currently on test eth ( NOT REAL ETH).
+If you want to add testing ETH, go to https://faucets.chain.link/rinkeby and add ETH Rinkeby so you have some of it on your account.
+When you successfully mint an NFT you will own it on your testnets.opensea.io .
+Enjoy :)

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).